 - An intuitive UI

-Using agile development methodologies we could rapidly work towards the goal of delivering minimum viable product (MVP).
-With the MVP we would then be able test and refine the product as we progressed.
+Using agile development methodologies we could rapidly work towards the goal of delivering a minimum usable product (MUP).
+With the MUP we would then to be able test and refine the product as we progressed.
 The approach we took was as follows

 - How the team worked

 Fortunately the acquisition of Cabforce gave us valuable access to a considerable amount of data.
 From the data we could get: journey trips, frequency, location and the leisure or business split.
 This would give us a clear indication to our main target.
 Other competitors were analysed to assess core functionality, best practice and discover gaps in their implementation.

 • 4% China